ameya-kella/JointPlantSpeciesDiseasePredCMTL/README.md

 This is supplementary material to accompany the manuscript titled "Joint Plant Species-Disease Prediction: A Comparative Evaluation of Classification Approaches and Novel Conditional Multi-Task Learning Frameworks."

+This is the published paper in the National High School Journal of Science (NHSJS): Ameya Kella.
+"Joint Plant Species-Disease Prediction: A Comparative Evaluation of Classification Approaches and Novel Conditional Multi-Task Learning Frameworks."
+National High School Journal of Science, vol. 18, 2026, https://nhsjs.com/2026/joint-plant-species-disease-prediction-a-comparative-evaluation-of-classification-approaches-and-novel-conditional-multi-task-learning-frameworks/.

 Below is the abstract in the main manuscript, for context: